2003 Washington State Cougars football team

 The 2003 Washington State Cougars football team represented Washington State University as a member of Pacific-10 Conference during the 2003 NCAA Division I-A football season.
-Led by first-year head coach Bill Doba, the Cougars compiled an overall record of 10–3 with a mark of 6–2 in conference play, finished second in the Pac-10 behind champion USC.
+Led by first-year head coach Bill Doba, the Cougars compiled an overall record of 10–3 with a mark of 6–2 in conference play, finishing second in the Pac-10 behind champion USC.
 Washington State was invited to the Holiday Bowl in San Diego, where the Cougars defeated fifth-ranked Texas and moved up to ninth in the final rankings.
-The team played home games on campus at Martin Stadium in Pullman, Washington.
+The team played home games on campus, at Martin Stadium in Pullman, Washington.